PostgREST/postgrest/api.rst

     }
   ]

 PostgREST can also detect relations going through join tables.
 Thus you can request the Actors for Films (which in this case finds the information through Roles).
-You can also reverse the direction of inclusion, asking for all Directories with each including the list of their Films.
+You can also reverse the direction of inclusion, asking for all Directors with each including the list of their Films.

 .. note::